Lodge Night

-Lodge Night is the 15th Our Gang short subject comedy released.
+Lodge Night is the 15th Our Gang short subject comedy to be released.
 The Our Gang series (later known as "The Little Rascals") was created by Hal Roach in 1922, and continued production until 1944.

 Synopsis

 Joe arrives as the new boy in school, and the boys decide to initiate him into their secret club, the Cluck Cluck Klams.
 During the proceedings, a couple of auto thieves break into the barn, and when they make their getaway, Farina and Jackie are in the back seat.